JarveeLee/HybridSupervisionLearning_Pathology/README.md

 ## Description

-Hybrid supervision learning in computational pathology this is a difficult task for this reason:
+Hybrid supervision learning in computational pathology is a difficult task for this reason:
 High resolution of whole slide images makes it difficult to do end-to-end classification model training.
 To handle this problem, we propose a hybrid supervision learning framework for this kind of high resolution images with sufficient image-level coarse annotations and a few